-After a year of hibernation, chances are the upcoming summer season is just what you’ve been waiting for.
+After another topsy turvy year for many of us, chances are the upcoming summer season is just what you’ve been waiting for.

 The opportunity to kick back and relax during the festive season might also mean less time to prepare meals, with the allure of takeaway after a busy day all too powerful.